Today’s burning question…what is power yoga?!?

 I’m not seeing this anywhere on the Yoga Teacher Training site, but I also can’t help but think that doing power yoga is an awesome way to practice a little more self-love and boost your self-confidence.

 High-energy, full body workouts have a way of making me feel stronger, more powerful, and — as a result – better about myself.
-My experience with power yoga lines up with that!
+My experience lines up with that!

 What are you waiting for?

-Now that we’ve figured out the answer to my question about “What is power yoga?” – I’m excited to get started and you should be too!
+Now that we’ve figured out the answer to my question, I’m excited to get started and you should be too!

 We’ve learned the benefits and how it’s different from the more traditional slow flow yoga.

-Also learned that, whether or not I knew the actual definition of power yoga or not, that high-energy online yoga classes are the way to go when exploring what is power yoga!
+We’ve also learned that, whether or not I knew the actual definition of power yoga or not, that high-energy online yoga classes are a great way to get and stay fit.
+I’m ready for my yoga workout!